Jet transport coefficient $\hat{q}$ in lattice QCD: Conclusion

-\emph{Acknowledgements.} This work was supported in part by the National Science Foundation (NSF) under grant number~{ACI-1550300} (SSI-JETSCAPE), by the U.S. Department of Energy (DOE) under grant number~{DE-SC0013460}.
+\emph{Acknowledgements.} We thank A. Patella, R. Sommer, and M. Dalla Brida for extensive discussion about the renormalization of the EMT.
+This work was supported in part by the National Science Foundation (NSF) under grant number~{ACI-1550300} (JETSCAPE), by the U.S. Department of Energy (DOE) under grant number~{DE-SC0013460}.
 JHW's research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 ``Rethinking Quantum Field Theory''.
+The calculations were performed using High Performance Computing (HPC) facility at Wayne State University funded by the Wayne State OVPR.
+The data storage was provided in part by the OSIRIS project supported by the National Science Foundation under grant number OAC-1541335.